lecture2go/subtitle2go/README.md

 python3 -m spacy download de_core_news_lg
 python3 -m spacy download en_core_web_lg

-# you can now check if all dependencies are correctly installed by calling the check_installation.py script:
+# You can now check if all dependencies are correctly installed by calling the check_installation.py script.
+# Note that it should tell you that it can't find Kaldi, but everything else should show 'success' after the checks.
+# If you don't plan on using Kaldi models, this is fine!
 python3 check_installation.py

 ######################################################################################